Getting started with IBM Z Open Editor

 Installing IBM Z Open Editor

 There are three ways to download and install IBM Z Open Editor.
 If you are planning to use or evaluate the non-warranty and unsupported version of IBM Z Open Editor then you can install it directly from the VS Code Marketplaceopen in new window or the Open VSX Registryopen in new window.
-If you are an IBM Developer for Z Enterprise Edition or IBM Wazi customer, or are entitled to support for Z Open Editor in any other way, we recommend you download from our Mainframe DEV Download siteopen in new window.
-This convenient zip file download includes code signing signature files and all related software components such as the IBM Open Debug VS Code extension, the IBM RSE API Plugin for Zowe CLI and the IBM distribution of Zowe CLI (a support entitlement that is also available for purchase).
+If you are an IBM Developer for z/OS Enterprise Edition or IBM Application Delivery Foundation for z/OSopen in new window customer, or are entitled to technical support for Z Open Editor in any other way, we recommend you download from our Mainframe DEV Download siteopen in new window.
+This convenient zip file download includes code signing signature files and all related software components such as the IBM Z Open Debug VS Code extension, the IBM RSE API Plugin for Zowe CLI, and Zowe CLI.

 Installing IBM Z Open Editor from the VS Code marketplace

-When a Java runtime is installed, you can use either of the following ways to get versions of IBM Z Open Editor that are available in the VS Code Marketplace:
+When the correct Java runtime is installed and configured, you can use either of the following ways to get versions of IBM Z Open Editor that are available in the VS Code Marketplace:

 Then, click the Install button and wait for the installation to complete.